 On behalf of the Executive Management Team (EMT), I am proud to present Frankston City Council's first Gender Equality Action Plan 2021-2025.
 There has been considerable discussion within the organisation and consultation with staff in the development of this important Plan for our organisation.
-The Plan provides a focus on creating an organisation where all staff have an equal lived experience, where gender, age, ethnicity, disability, being of Aboriginal or Torres Strait Islander background and more, are not barriers in recruitment, promotion, learning & development and employment conditions.
-We aim to create an organisation where there is zero tolerance to bullying and sexual harassment and ultimately where these behaviours are eliminated.
+The Plan provides a focus on creating an organisation where all staff have an equal lived experience, where gender, ethnicity, disability, being of Aboriginal or Torres Strait Islander background are not barriers in recruitment, promotion, learning & development and employment conditions.
+An organisation where there is zero tolerance to bullying and sexual harassment and ultimately where these behaviours are eliminated.